-Cruising is a different type of travel: you either hate it or love it.
-I worked on cruise ships for two years to fulfil my love for travelling and to be close to the sea.
+I worked on cruise ships for a few years to fulfil my love for travelling and to be close to the sea.
 For this reason, I thought to collect several guest posts “from the passenger point of view” to give my readers different insights regarding companies and experiences.
 Enjoy!

 First Cruise Experience with Carnival